Bonuses & Fees

 Delayed and lost baggage insurance of up to $1,000 per person towards the purchase of essential items if your baggage is delayed by more than six hours or lost

 - Trip cancellation / trip interruption: For Trip cancellation, up to $1500 per person or $5000 combined and trip interruption of $5000 per person or $25,000 combined

 Flight delay insurance of up to $500 if your flight is delayed by more than four hours

 $500,000 Common Carrier Accident insurance, which protects you in case of a travel-related accident

 Auto rental damage & loss insurance, which can help you save on the insurance fees that car rental companies would otherwise charge

-As with the personal card, the insurance ought to apply to Aeroplan award tickets when you charge the full taxes and fees of the redemption ticket on your TD Aeroplan Visa Business Card, which is a very valuable benefit since not many credit cards out there provide insurance on award travel.
+As with the personal card, the insurance ought to apply to Aeroplan award tickets when you charge the full taxes and fees of the redemption ticket on your TD Aeroplan Visa Business, which is a very valuable benefit since there aren’t many credit cards out there that provide insurance on award travel.